Eddingtume History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Eddingtume Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eddingtume family to Ireland
+Migration of the Eddingtume family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Eddingtumes to arrive on North American shores: Robert Eddington who settled in Virginia in 1685; John Edlington settled in Philadelphia in 1813; John Edington settled in Jamaica in 1684.